 Unfortunately, the Jazz Timber Sale was reintroduced – without substantive changes to address our concerns – by the new Mt.
 Hood Forest Supervisor Lisa Northrop.
 This action prompted an appeal by Bark, and an unsuccessful appeal negotiation meeting in which the Forest Service was unwilling to discuss a resolution that would mitigate the impacts of logging in this ecologically sensitive area.

-Bark's lawsuit alledges that the Forest Service did not comply with the National Environmental Policy Act (NEPA) and National Forest Management Act (NFMA) in its decision to log this sensitive and geologically unstable watershed.
-Despite active litigation, the Forest Service proceeded with entering into contracts with Candian timber giant Interfor to log the component Bass and Drum sales (note the Jazz theme).
+In July 2013, Bark filed a lawsuit challenging the Forest Service on the Jazz Timber Sale.
+Bark’s lawsuit alleges that the Forest Service did not comply with the National Environmental Policy Act (NEPA) and National Forest Management Act (NFMA) in its decision to log this geologically unstable watershed.
+Despite active litigation, the Forest Service proceeded with entering into contracts with Candian timber giant Interfor to log the component Bass, Tuba and Drum sales (note the Jazz theme).

 For more information on the details of our lawsuit please read the article, ‘Bark Sues on Jazz Timber Sale.’
 Bark is represented in the lawsuit by Staff Attorney Brenna Bell, and by Dave Becker of the Law Office of David H. Becker, LLC.